 What is involved in a paternity case?

 Once the identity of the father is determined, a number of other issues must be addressed:

 - Child Support — The father will almost certainly have financial obligations for his child, including paying child support.

 - Parental Allocation — If the father wishes to pursue a relationship with his child, he may seek parental allocation: court-ordered parenting time and decision-making authority (formally known as custody).

 What is a Voluntary Acknowledgement of Paternity, and how can I appeal it?

 Also known as a VAP, the Voluntary Acknowledgement of Paternity is a form that identifies the legal father of a child.
 Created by the Illinois Department of Healthcare and Family Services, a VAP is different than a birth certificate.
 While the birth certificate may carry some evidentiary value, the VAP creates a legal presumption that the signatory is the father of the child.
 In many cases, this presumption is legally binding.

 A Voluntary Acknowledgment of Paternity can be rescinded within 60 days of its effective date by way of form and appealed within two years of its execution.
 An appeal following the 60-day window to rescind requires a material mistake of fact on the part of the signer.

-If you need to address, repeal or appeal your paternity, contact Stern Perkoski at (847) 868-9584 for a free consultation.
-We can meet with you in our offices in Evanston, Chicago and Lake Forest, or at another location.
+If you need to address, repeal or appeal your paternity, contact Stern Perkoski Mendez at (847) 868-9584 for a free consultation.
+We can meet with you in our offices in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.